Algebraic solutions of tropical optimization problems: Preliminary Definitions and Results

 Addition is idempotent, which implies that $x\oplus x=x$ for all $x\in\mathbb{X}$.
-We assume the semifield to be linearly ordered by a total order that is consistent with the partial order induced by idempotent addition to define $x\leq y$ if and only if $x\oplus y=y$.
-It follows from the definition that the inequality $x\oplus y\leq y$ is equivalent to the inequalities $x\leq z$ and $y\leq z$.
+We assume the semifield to be linearly ordered by a total order that is consistent with the partial order defined by $x\leq y$ if and only if $x\oplus y=y$.
+It follows from the definition that addition and multiplication are isotone, and that the inequality $x\oplus y\leq z$ is equivalent to the inequalities $x\leq z$ and $y\leq z$.